 For further information about the obligations owed by real estate agents in relation to the conduct of the sale of a property, including information about the sales agency agreement, marketing and auctions see Selling a home.

-Real estate agents, sales representatives and auctioneers must all be registered under the Land Agents Act 1994 (SA) [see ss 6 - 8C].
+Real estate agents, sales representatives, property managers and auctioneers must all be registered under the Land Agents Act 1994 (SA) [see ss 6 - 8C].
 Conveyancers are required to be registered pursuant to Part 2 of the Conveyancers Act 1994 (SA).
 While the registration requirements for property managers commenced on 1 February 2019, a transitional period applies until 28 September 2019 to enable employers and employees to meet their requirements.

 The Agents Indemnity Fund was established under the Land Agents Act 1994 (SA) and the Conveyancers Act 1994 (SA) to provide compensation for people who suffer financial loss because of the wrongful actions of a registered land agent, conveyancer, or property manager (or one of their employees).

 The fund is managed by Consumer and Business Services and they decide whether claims are paid out and how much can be paid.

 A claim should be made as soon as possible after the wrongful act has been committed.
 A claim can be made for the full amount of the financial loss suffered but any amount a person manages to recover must be deducted from this total.
 It is also possible to claim any reasonable legal expenses that have been incurred in taking legal action to recover the loss.
 If intending to claim legal expenses it is best to seek advice from Consumer and Business Services early on to understand exactly what expenses can be claimed.

 Examples of the sorts of matters that can be claimed are: